All blog posts

 Once you know your gross profit, you will have a deeper understanding of how efficiently you are producing and selling your products.
 You’ll be able to see exactly how much revenue you make after you’ve paid to produce the products you sell.

-This allows you to find ways to increase efficiency and earn more when it comes to your bottom line.
+This insight into gross profit margins enables you to find ways to increase efficiency and earn more when it comes to your bottom line.

 For example, let’s say you manufacture and sell custom dog toys.
 Your most popular item, the squeaky hamburger, sells for $6.80.
 Your slightly less popular rainbow rope toys sell for $6.00.